Step One: Prepare

 It is important to promote your recruitment events early and often.
 This requires that your recruitment's are scheduled with enough time to get the word out.
 Promotion of any recruitment should start 30 days before the event.
 Use the below Promotional Back Dater to successfully get the word out.

-Promotional Methods Cub Scout Brand Center Step Three Training Video
+Promotional Methods Cub Scout Brand Center Step 3 Training Video

 Step Four: Sign Them Up